- Anatomy and histology

 Basal cells also appear on the entire epididymis.
 They lie at the base and are considered precursors of the principal cells.
 Apical cells are mostly found in the region of head with numerous mitochondria in cytoplasm.
 The clear cells are present in the tail region.
 They have few microvilli and are considered as active endocytic cells.

 Epithelium lies on thin lamina propria and circularly arranged smooth muscle layer.
-Close to the vas deferens the muscular layer becomes thicker and organised into three layers.
+Close to the ductus deferens the muscular layer becomes thicker and organised into three layers.

 Venous drainage of the epididymis and testes is via a network of veins known as the pampiniform plexus.
 Thee veins also pass in the spermatic cord, with the right network terminating in the inferior vena cava, and the left terminating in the left renal vein.